kichithewolf/CS347Project/README.md

 Project done in Dev-C++ for now.

-On Windows just run the .exe to run the tests and play the "game".
+Windows: Just run the .exe to run the tests and play the "game".

-Linux support comming soon?
-(Need to write a makefile and stuff.)
+(Alternatively, open game.dev in Dev C++.)

+Linux: cd to folder, type make.
+Run using ./game.
+Or run the one already there.

 Mac: you're out of luck.